MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Remove-Item.md

 way to eliminate security checks that block files that are downloaded from the Internet.
 If you verify that a downloaded file is safe, use the `Unblock-File` cmdlet.

 This parameter was introduced in Windows PowerShell 3.0.
+As of Windows PowerShell 7.2, `Remove-Item` can remove alternative data streams from directories as well as files.

 ```yaml
 Type: System.String[]